advai-007/advai-007/README.md

 - 👋 Hi, I’m Advaith
-- 🌱 I’m currently computer science engineering student.
+- 🌱 I’m currently a computer science and engineering student.
 - 📫 You can reach me on advaithk817@gmail.com

 <!---